invalidop/tms5xxx-emulator/README.md

 ## How do I use it?
 Usage it pretty straightforward. click the upload button and browse for the file you want to play.
 If using a ROM, just type in the start address.

-**This is distributed as an HTML web page and a standalone C program. code was written with Claude, and is based on <https://github.com/ke4ahr/PyTI_LPC_CMD>**
+**This is distributed as an HTML web page and a standalone C program.
+This code was written with Claude, and is based on <https://github.com/ke4ahr/PyTI_LPC_CMD>**